 - Capture Leads (top of funnel, cold leads)

 - Qualify Leads (leads become Marketing Qualified Leads)

 - Qualify Prospects (SDR qualifies prospects, and leads become Sales Qualified Leads)

 - Close Deals (Account Executives give demos, deliver pricing)

-Account Managers trains new customers) Success or
+- Onboarding (Client Success or Account Managers trains new customers)

 - Client Success (Customer is using the platform, and getting results)